minzzelo/cs2101ug/docs/UserGuide.md

 * `y` This input will only be recognised after the `↓ key` is pressed. `y` indicate a correct answer.
 * `n` This input will only be recognised after the `↓ key` is pressed. `n` indicates an incorrect answer.

-Upon pressing the `↓ key`, the user will be prompted if they got the answer correct.
-The user can then press `y` to feedback that they got the correct answer or `n` to feedback that they got an incorrect answer.

-Quiz attempts are recorded and information about your scores can be displayed using the [statistics](#view-the-statistics-of-flashcard--stats) command.
+Quiz attempts are recorded and information about your scores can be displayed using the [stats](#view-the-statistics-of-flashcard--stats) command.

 <div style="page-break-after: always;"></div>